North Potomac, Maryland: History

-In 1878, today's North Potomac was still farmland.
+In 1878, present day North Potomac was still farmland.
 The nearest general stores and post offices were in Hunting Hill, Travilah, and Darnestown.
 The Hunting Hill Post Office and general store was located on Darnestown Road between Muddy Branch Road and Travilah Road, and it also provided wheelwright and blacksmith services.
 It operated from 1873 until 1929.
 Darnestown had three country stores, and the Windsor store also served as a Post Office until 1911.
 Travilah, located closer to the canal, had a general store but no name in 1878.
 The Travilah Post Office was established in 1883, and the community eventually took that name.
 Eventually, some of the farmland was sold.
 During the Great Depression, some farmers became eager to sell their land because of financial hardship.
 Wealthy individuals began buying property in the Potomac area as part of their search for land where they could ride horses and hunt.
 Some of this equestrian heritage continues in North Potomac today at the Potomac Horse Center.
 Mortgage banker Frederick Harting established this training facility, for horses and riders, in the early 1960s.
 It was purchased by Montgomery County in 1981 and has been the site of horse shows.

 Several area farms, such as the 355-acre (144 ha) Maple Spring Farm, continued well into the 20th century.
-Much of this farm's land was sold in the 1970s and became North Potomac's Dufief subdivision.
+Much of this farm's land was sold in the 1970s and became North Potomac's DuFief subdivision.
 In 1970, the United States Census Bureau considered North Potomac an unincorporated place that was part of the Darnestown and Travilah areas.
 By 1989, North Potomac consisted of about 25 housing subdivisions mixed with old farms.
 About 80 percent of those subdivisions were built since 1983.
 In late 1989, the United States Postal Service approved the North Potomac name for a region surrounded by the Montgomery County communities of Darnestown, Travilah, Gaithersburg and Rockville.
 ZIP Codes were not changed, so most of North Potomac uses the 20878 code used by Gaithersburg and part of Darnestown.
-For 1990, North Potomac began being listed by the Census Bureau as a census-designated place, but census records show no data for 1980.
+In 1990, North Potomac began being listed by the Census Bureau as a census-designated place, but census records show no data for 1980.
 The last major farm in the area is the Hanson Farm, and work began in 2009 for approval to build single-family homes on the farmland.